codership/documentation/galeracluster/source/documentation/install-mysql.rst

    $ sudo apt-get install software-properties-common

-In the event that you use a different Debian-based distribution and neither of these commands work, consult your distribution's package listings for the appropriate package name.
+If you use a different Debian-based distribution, and neither of these commands work, consult your distribution's package listings for the appropriate package name.

 Once you have the Software Properties installed, you can enable the Codership repository for your system.